kubeflow/website/content/docs/started/getting-started-k8s.md

     tar -xvf kfctl_<release tag>_<platform>.tar.gz
     ```

-   Alternatively, you can easily build the `kfctl` binary yourself:
+    Alternatively, you can build the `kfctl` binary yourself:

     ```
     git clone https://github.com/kubeflow/kubeflow.git
     cd kubeflow/bootstrap
     make build-kfctl-container
     ```

-2. Run the following commands to set up and deploy Kubeflow.
+1. Run the following commands to set up and deploy Kubeflow.
 The code below includes an optional command to add the binary `kfctl` to your path.
 If you don't add the binary to your path, you must use the full path to the `kfctl` binary each time you run it.

 ```bash
 # Add kfctl to PATH, to make the kfctl binary easier to use.